mrhubbs/nuts/README.md

 #### children

-Load a series of objects from the children.
+Load a series of objects from the direct children (children's children are ignored).

 ```xml
 <person>